Dorset Police and Devon & Cornwall Police: Working together in a strategic alliance

 How we started on the road to an alliance

-Dorset Police and Devon & Cornwall Police formally agreed to go into a strategic alliance in March 2015.
-Being in an alliance means the two forces are working together in over 30 administrative and operational business areas.
+Devon & Cornwall Police and Dorset Police formally entered into a strategic alliance in March 2015.
+The two forces are working together to improve delivery, resilience and flexibility, as well as save money and increase efficiency in over 30 administrative and operational business areas.

 This agreement follows the announcement in December 2013 from the chief officers and police and crime commissioners from Devon & Cornwall Police and Dorset Police when they first agreed to explore opportunities for greater collaboration.